 Do Not Join Amazon Prime Until…

 Do not sign up for Amazon Prime until you’ve created a shopping list that realizes a savings of more than the $79 annual cost to enjoy the Amazon Prime benefits.
-When you are satisfied that your shopping lists results in a savings of more than $79 ($99 after 2015) then sign up for the 30-day free trial.
+When you are satisfied that your shopping lists result in a savings of more than $79 ($99 after 2015) then sign up for the 30-day free trial.
 During the first 30 days, place your money-saving order.

 Two business days later when you receive the order, re-calculate the savings.
 Take $79 of the amount saved and place it in the Amazon Prime membership fee fund.
 When the 30-day free trial is over, use the savings to pay for the annual fee.

 If you continue using Amazon Prime to buy items previously purchased at the grocery store, your savings will continue to grow.
 With our first order, we saved a little over $100 on items we purchase month after month at the health store.
-After realizing such a savings, we combed the house for additional items we buy weekly.
+After realizing such savings, we combed the house for additional items we buy weekly.
 Another savings example is dog food.

 The Halo dog food brand that we purchase from the health store at a price of $15.29 for a 4-pound bag ($3.82/pound), is sold on Amazon Prime for a price of $53.59 for a 28-pound bag ($1.91/pound).
 We go from spending $61.12 a month on dog food (16 pounds x $3.82/pound) to $30.56 (16 pounds x $1.91/pound).
 That’s $30 in monthly savings.
 Even if we continued to purchase the 4-pound bag, Amazon sells that for a few dollars cheaper than our health store.